coinflex-exchange/v2/source/includes/_v2_websocket.md

 CoinFLEX's application programming interface (API) provides our clients programmatic access to control aspects of their accounts and to place orders on the CoinFLEX trading platform.
 The API is accessible via WebSocket connection to the URIs listed above.
 Commands, replies, and notifications all traverse the WebSocket in text frames with JSON-formatted payloads.

-Websocket commands are sent in the following formats:
+Websocket commands can be sent in either of the following two formats:

-* Subscription to push notifications
+**For subscription based commands**

 `{"op": "<value>", "args": ["<value1>","<value2>",.....]}`

+`op`: can either be

+* subscribe
-* All other commands
+* unsubscribe

+`args`: the value is the channel name, which can be one or more channels

+**All other commands**

 `{"op": "<command>", "data": {"<key1>":"<value1>",.....}}`

-Valid options of **op** can be:
+`op`: can be

 * login
-* subscribe
-* unsubscribe
 * placeorder
 * cancelorder
 * modifyorder

- `args`: the value is the channel name, which can be one or more channels.

- `data`: the data is the JSON string of request object, which is for operations like placeorder.
+`data`: JSON string of the request object containing the required parameters

 # Websocket Authentication